-3.6 Using aerial imagery, the site appears to consist of three main field parcels of semi-improved grassland with tall ruderal vegetation bounded by hedgerows with trees.
-A field drain runs along the southern edge of the northern field parcel and turns south to run along the eastern edge of the southern field parcel.
-Two buildings are present within the southern field parcel.
+3.6 Using aerial imagery, the site appears to consist of several grazed field parcels bounded by defunct hedgerows with trees.
+There is a building present within the northern field parcel.

 Protected and Notable Species

 3.7 Limited information or records of protected and notable species has been gathered at this stage however, based on the nature of the habitats likely to be present within the site, and the immediate surroundings, there is potential to support the following assemblages of protected and notable (species considered to be locally rare or listed as being of conservation concern at a local or national level) species.